 His legal career included work as a Deputy City Attorney for the City and County of San Francisco, where he represented the City and County and its employees, and as a private attorney, where he fought to protect Californians from exploitation and racial profiling.
 Rob was undefeated at trial, never losing a jury verdict for his clients.
 Prior to being elected to the Alameda City Council, Rob served as the Chair of the City of Alameda’s Economic Development Commission, where he focused on business attraction and retention efforts, and as board president for the Social Service Human Relations Board, where he fought to protect safety net services for the most vulnerable members of the community.
 As Vice Mayor of the City of Alameda, Bonta strongly supported public safety, fostered economic development, and exercised fiscal responsibility.

 Bonta currently serves as the Assistant Majority Leader.
-He serves on the Appropriations, Communications and Conveyance, Governmental Organization, and Health Committees.
+He serves on the Appropriations, Communications and Conveyance, Governmental Organization, Revenue & Taxation, and Health Committees.
 He is also chair of the Asian Pacific Islander Legislative Caucus.

 Rob and his wife Mialisa live in Alameda with their three children.